spences10/scottspence.com/copy/lets-work-together.md

 significantly boost your product's adoption, visibility, and success.

-Whether it's delivering top-tier workshops, leading projects, or advocating for your product, my skill set can drive tangible results for your team and business.
+Whether it's delivering top-tier workshops, leading projects, or advocating for your product, my diverse skill set can drive tangible results for your team and business.

 ## Workshops & speaking engagements